ZeL-8265-cs/python-learning-journy/student_score_organiser/README2.0.md

 # This is the student score organiser
-This is a simple Python command program for managing student score This is my second version <v2>.
+This is a simple Python command program for managing student score.
+This is my second version <v2>.
 I might update new version in the future to strength my program

 ---